 Simply put, unless there is a common way of gauging what the common denominator is, it ends up looking more like apples and oranges.

-Traditionally, energy parity was determined by calculating an exchange value using British thermal units (BTUs).
-A BTU is the amount of heat required to raise one pound of water one degree Fahrenheit.
-The use of BTU levels for each energy (or application of energy) could be compared and a rough distinction made.
+Traditionally, energy parity was determined by calculating an exchange value using British thermal units (Btus).
+A Btu is the amount of heat required to raise one pound of water one degree Fahrenheit.
+The use of Btu levels for each energy source (or application of energy) could be compared and a rough distinction made.

 This was always a very static view of energy – essentially comparing types by equating what happened when you actually (or in some surrogate fashion) "burned" them.